broofa/pek/README.md

 ⇒ [ { email: 'ann@example.com' }, { email: 'bob@example.com' } ]
 ⇒ Dave
 ```
-Note that Pek expects to "own" the model you give it.
-Once you've created a Pek model you're free to pass around references to the model and any objects inside of it - Pek will happily emit events as you make changes.
-However if you maintain a reference to the original model (outside of Pek) and operate on that, there are some cases where events will not be emitted.
+Note that P&emacr;k expects to "own" the model you give it.
+Once you've created a P&emacr;k model you're free to pass around references to the model and any objects inside of it - P&emacr;k will happily emit events as you make changes.
+However if you maintain a reference to the original model (outside of P&emacr;k) and operate on that, there are some cases where events will not be emitted.

 ----
 Markdown generated from [src/README_js.md](src/README_js.md) by [![RunMD Logo](http://i.imgur.com/h0FVyzU.png)](https://github.com/broofa/runmd)